Kuthula-L/Calmera/demo/OVERVIEW.md

 ## 🚀 Summary
 ```
-Calmera is a mental well-being and community support app designed to help people stay mindful, connected, and motivated.
+Calmera is a mental well-being and anonymous community support app designed to help people stay mindful, connected, and motivated.
 It provides tools for tracking emotional health, fostering peer-to-peer connections, and creating a safe environment for open conversations.
 ```

 ## ✨ Key Features